Kazakh ambassador denies pushing Italy to deport dissident's wife

-Alma Shalabayeva and her six-year-old daughter were hurriedly deported from Rome in May and flown by private plane to Kazakhstan, an unusually swift deportation that caused a furore over accusations that it was a favour to the leader of the energy-rich country, President Nursultan Nazarbayev.
+Alma Shalabayeva and her six-year-old daughter were hurriedly deported from Rome in May and flown by private plane to Kazakhstan, an unusually swift deportation that caused a furor over accusations that it was a favor to the leader of the energy-rich country, President Nursultan Nazarbayev.

-The government later revoked the expulsion, saying it was abnormal, and severely criticised senior officials who were involved.
+The government later revoked the expulsion, saying it was abnormal, and severely criticized senior officials who were involved.

 The incident has strained relations between the two countries, which have significant economic ties, especially in the energy sector.
 Italian oil giant Eni has pumped billions of dollars into large Kazakh oil and gas projects.

 Shalabayeva’s husband is Muktar Ablyazov, a former energy minister turned bitter critic of Nazarbayev.
-He fled Kazakhstan in 2009 after his bank BTA was declared insolvent and nationalised.
+He fled Kazakhstan in 2009 after his bank BTA was declared insolvent and nationalized.
 His whereabouts are unknown.

 Asked whether he had pressured Alfano or other politicians to deport the two, ambassador Andrian Yelemessov said in an interview with the daily Il Giornale: